AustinGil/presentations/make-div.md

 <v-clicks>

 1. Send request to DNS Recursive Resolver.
-2. Resolver queries an Authoritative Root nameserver.
+2. Forwards to Authoritative Root nameserver.
-3. Root server responds with the address of Top Level Domain (TLD) nameserver (`.com`, `.net`, `.pizza`).
+3. Forwards to Top Level Domain (TLD) nameserver (`.com`, `.net`, `.pizza`).
-4. Resolver makes a request to the `.com` TLD.
+4. Forwards to `austingil.com`'s nameserver
-5. The TLD server responds with IP address of the domain's nameserver.
+5. IP is returned to the Resolver.
-6. Resolver sends a query to the domain's nameserver.
-7. The IP address for austingil.com is returned to the Resolver.
+5. IP is returned to the browser.
-8. Resolver responds to the web browser with the IP address of the domain.
 </v-clicks>

 ---